Rudolf Wolters: Architectural work

 As Speer had instructed, Wolters set up a small office in the North German town of Höxter with Lübke, who knew the town's mayor.
 The new office was soon commissioned to rebuild a bridge which had been destroyed, contrary to Speer's instructions to preserve infrastructure.
 Later in 1945, the office was dissolved, and Wolters returned to his hometown of Coesfeld where he had been commissioned to rebuild the ruined city.
 Lübke instead turned to politics, rising quickly through the political ranks of postwar Germany.
 In 1959, Lübke became President of the Federal Republic of Germany, a position in which he served almost ten years before he resigned over questions about what he may have known about forced labor while working in Speer's department.

 Wolters was forced to rebuild in Coesfeld almost from scratch.
 With the widespread destruction, he had to lay out lots and rebuild streets, all without delay.
 He built a road through the grounds of the local castle, and converted the building into a hotel and conference center.
 The versatility he showed in the rebuilding of Coesfeld led to other commissions from German cities, including Rheine, Borken and Anholt.

 In 1947 and 1949, Wolters organized meetings of the former Arbeitsstab members, many of whom were intensively involved in the postwar reconstruction efforts.
 In 1950, Wolters won a competition to design the new police headquarters in Dortmund.
 The Hotel Königshof in Bonn, rebuilt by Wolters, had previously been the leading hotel in the city.
-It reopened by hosting the President of Italy in 1956 on his state visit, and again became the leading hotel in the then-capital of the Federal Republic, hosting heads of states (including U.S. Presidents Kennedy, Nixon, and Reagan), state dinners, and events hosted by the Chancellor of Germany.
+It reopened by hosting the President of Italy in 1956 on his state visit, and again became the leading hotel in the then-capital of the Federal Republic, hosting heads of state (including U.S. Presidents Kennedy, Nixon, and Reagan), state dinners, and events hosted by the Chancellor of Germany.